-The Policy Board will consider, analyze as appropriate, and reflect in the planning and programming process the improvement needs and performance of the transportation system, as well as the federal metropolitan planning factors consistent with 23 CFR 450.306.
-The Policy Board and the MPO will comply and certify compliance with applicable federal requirements as required by 23 CFR 450.336, The Policy Board and the MPO also shall comply with applicable state requirements such as, but not limited to, the Freedom of Information Act requirements which affect public bodies under the Code of Virginia at 2.2-3700 et sequel.
+The TPO will consider, analyze as appropriate, and reflect on the planning and programming process, the improvement needs and performance of the transportation system, as well as the federal metropolitan planning factors consistent with 23 CFR 450,306.
+The TPO and the MPO will comply and certify compliance with applicable federal requirements as required by 23 CFR 450.336, The TPO and the MPO also shall comply with applicable state requirements such as, but not limited to, the Freedom of Information Act requirements which affect public bodies under the Code of Virginia at 2.2-3700 et sequel.
+Any meetings and records concerning the business of the MPO shall comply with State Freedom of Information Act requirements.
+The designated voting and nonvoting membership of the TPO and the Transportation Technical Committee will be updated and identified online with contact information.
+The TPO and Transportation Technical Committee shall each be responsible for establishing and maintaining a regular meeting schedule for carrying out respective responsibilities and to conduct official business.
+Meeting policies and procedures shall follow regulations set forth in 23 CFR §450.316.
+The regular meeting schedule of each committee shall be posted on the MPO's website and all meetings shall be open to the public.